CirrusMD/CirrusMD-Android-SDK-Example/README.md

 ### Logout

 `CirrusMD.logout()` should be called to log the user out of the SDK when they sign out of your application.
-Logging the user out destroys the associated CirrusMD server session, unregisters the device from CirrusMD delivered push notifications if previously registered, and also disconnects any connected web sockets.
+Logging the user out destroys the associated CirrusMD server session, unregisters the device from CirrusMD delivered push notifications if previously registered, and also closes any connected web sockets.

 ### Event/Error Handling